-STRATEGIES FOR DEALING WITH EVICTIONS A section 21 eviction notice is the first step a landlord takes to get you to leave your home outside of your lease agreements.
+STRATEGIES FOR DEALING WITH EVICTIONS A section 21 eviction notice is very often the first step a landlord takes to get you to leave your home.
 They do not need to provide a reason for the eviction, which is why section 21 notices are commonly called 'no-fault evictions'.